auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 ## Back to the early stage

 After [wrapping up my time at Stripe last year](https://kenneth.io/post/getting-back-to-my-entrepreneurial-roots), I have been working closely with founders building for developers through advisory roles and angel investing.
-This experience has connected me with many aspiring leaders, but above all, it has reaffirmed what I’ve always loved about the early stages of company building: the energy, the vision, and the chance to create something from nothing.
+This experience has connected me with many aspiring leaders, but above all, it has reaffirmed what I’ve always loved about the early stages of company building: the energy, the vision, the gritty all-nighters before an important launch, and the chance to create something from nothing.

 It became clear to me that this is where I want to spend more of my time.

-Starting my career in startups in Denmark, I have been fortunate to experience the highs and lows of entrepreneurship—from navigating multiple acquisitions, where I learned how to scale and transition effectively, to working on products that achieved global impact.
-Later, at Microsoft and Stripe, I gained insight into what it takes to operate at true global scale.
+Starting my career in Denmark’s startup scene, I experienced the full spectrum of entrepreneurship—from late nights, failed launches, and breaking production to navigating acquisitions and scaling products with global impact.
+Later, at Microsoft and Stripe, I gained invaluable insight into operating at true global scale and driving industry-wide impact.

 Through it all, one thing has stood out: being part of a vibrant startup ecosystem, with great partners by your side, makes all the difference.

 That’s the role I aim to play for founders now.